 Although you may have a 3.8 GPA, all the things and whatever, if we’re putting together a group of people that have to stay together for three years, there are many times in the interview where we’re like, “She’s going to be good friends with her and he’s going to be great friends with her or him,” and stuff like that.
 It’s not random individuals that we’re picking up and saying, “They’re going to be amazing on their own.”
 That’s not going to work.
 They’re going to need those 28 or 16 friends or whoever they are for the entire three years.

 They’ve got to stick together like glue.
-That’s what we try to see during that interview process like, “What do you think and how that person would fit into an entire cohort of students?”
+That’s what we try to see during that interview process like, “What do you think about how that person would fit into an entire cohort of students?”

 I love that you said that because I always stress that.
 I love my husband.
 He’s amazing.
 He is my backbone, but when I was in the thick of it in school, who helped me the most were my classmates because they knew what I was experiencing both physically and emotionally.
 They knew the stress that I was under where my husband is just crickets.